 Anxiety

 It’s natural to feel anxious sometimes, but anxiety disorders can be serious mental illnesses.
-There is a wide range of anxiety disorders and they’re one of the most common forms of mental ill-health.
-Anxiety can manifest itself in many ways, from an underlying sense of worry to full-blown panic attacks.
-But there are lots of very effective treatments too, so people living with anxiety can still live their lives to the full.
+They can range from an underlying sense of worry to full-blown panic attacks.
+There are many effective treatments, and people living with anxiety can still live their lives fully.

 Cognitive Behavioural Therapy